matthew-modica/roadmap-journey/logs/logs_phase_01.md

 - [ ] Memory leak detection with `valgrind`
 - [ ] Static analysis with `clang-tidy` and `cppcheck`
 - [ ] Performance benchmarking

+### Notes
+#### Passing arrays vs pointers
+- When you get the size of an array in the scope that it is declared, it gives you the whole size of the array.
+When you get the size outside the scope it was declared, i.e. in a function, the array decays into a pointer, and you get only the size of a pointer.

 ---